 In the spirit of St. Francis' love, your generosity is deeply appreciated.

 Every gift helps.
-Thanks to the kindness, generosity, and commitment of people like you, Stonehill Franciscan Services is the Dubuque-area’s leading faith-based retirement and care community.
+Thanks to the kindness, generosity, and commitment of people like you, Stonehill Communities is the Dubuque-area’s leading faith-based retirement and care community.
 Contributors enable us to upgrade facilities, medical equipment, vehicles, and more.
 And with your ongoing support, the quality of life for Stonehill residents—present and future—will only continue to grow.
 “For it is in giving that we receive.” — St. Francis of Assisi

 For assistance giving your gift over the phone, please call our Development Office at 563.690.9623.

 Donating securities, also referred to as stocks, is an easy and secure way to advance the mission of Stonehill Communities and our Benevolent Foundation—and may even provide significant tax benefits to you as a donor.